Investment Management

 - Discretionary trading — trade execution to implement your investment strategy

-- Best execution monitoring through Schwab, our independent custodian
+- Best execution — monitoring trade execution through Schwab, our independent custodian

-- Mutual fund, ETF, individual security and alternative investment selection
+- Mutual fund, ETF, individual security, and alternative investment (when appropriate) evaluation and selection

 - Sub-advisor selection and oversight when specialist expertise is warranted